Multi-modal Bayesian Neural Network Surrogates with Conjugate Last-Layer Estimation: Introduction and Background

 In this paper, we introduce two novel multi-modal Bayesian neural network (BNN) surrogate models motivated by BO for multi-modal data.
 The remainder of this section contains necessary background for the methods used.
 Section \ref{sec:multi-modal-surrogate-models} introduces the two proposed surrogate models.
 We leverage conditionally conjugate distributions in the network's last layer in stochastic variational inference (SVI) and provide a method to perform this conjugate SVI estimation in the presence of partially missing observations (Section \ref{sec:estimation}).
-We demonstrate improved prediction accuracy and uncertainty quantification compared to unimodal surrogate models for both scalar and time series data (Section \ref{sec:simulation-results}).
+We demonstrate improved prediction accuracy and uncertainty quantification compared to unimodal surrogate models for both scalar and time series data (Section \ref{sec:simulation}), and examine the performance of multi-modal models on real-world data (Section \ref{sec:application}).
 Finally, we summarize our results and propose future research directions (Section \ref{sec:conclusion}).